edwinjeon/NBA-Salary-Prediction/README.md

 - Linear Regression model (NBA Salary Project_LR_Traditional.ipynb)
 - Random Forest model (NBA Salary Project_RF_Traditional.ipynb)
 - Deep Learning model (NBA Salary Project_DL_Traditional.ipynb)

-<br><br> Each model used different sets of features from different timeframe and scale of data.
+Each model used different sets of features from different timeframe and scale of data.
 All three models try to predict a player's salary for 2025-26 season as accurate as possible through further tuning and adjustments.

 ## 📊 Datasets Used